jrbotvinick/jrbotvinick.github.io/_pages/projects.md

 <p>Under construction</p>

 This page provides an overview of my research in the areas of data-driven dynamical systems, measure transport, and scientific machine learning.
-While most of my work lies at the intersection of these areas, you can use the buttons below to explore projects organized by their primary focus.
+While most of my work lies at the intersection of these three fields, you can use the buttons below to explore projects organized by their primary focus.

 <nav aria-label="Research sections" style="display: flex; flex-wrap: wrap; gap: 10px; margin: 1em 0 2.25em;">